Kenfield North median real estate price is $97,294, which is less expensive than 97.5% of New York neighborhoods and 95.5% of all U.S. neighborhoods.

 In addition, the Kenfield North neighborhood is unique for having just 2.7% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.5% of America's neighborhoods.

-Also, the Kenfield North neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Kenfield North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.

 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Kenfield North neighborhood has a highly unusual pattern of car ownership.
 22.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.7% of U.S. neighborhoods.